Hack-it-Rafi/Video_Model/Refined4/README.md

 1. Load and preprocess the dataset
 2. Split data into train/test sets (80/20 by video ID)
 3. Compute class weights for imbalanced data
-4. Train the MViT model for 20 epochs
+4. Train the MViT-v2 Small model for up to 30 epochs (with early stopping)
-5. Save the best model to `model.pth`
+5. Save the best model checkpoint to `model.pth`
 6. Save label encoders to `encoders.pkl`

 ### Training Configuration